 A Programmable Logic Controller (PLC) is a collection of electrical control panel components (relays, timers, etc.) in one package that can be programmed.

 PLCs are packaged in various forms and can range in price from under $100 to several thousand dollars.
 There are potential advantages and disadvantages to using a PLC compared to using a collection of individual electrical control panel components

 - User Appeal – A PLC can make customers like your equipment package more

-- Material Cost – A PLC can be less expensive than individual control components
+- Material Cost – A PLC can be less expensive than multiple control components

-- Physical Size – A PLC can be smaller than individual control components
+- Physical Size – A PLC can be smaller than many control components

-- Flexibility – A PLC can be easier to reprogram than rewiring individual control components.
+- Flexibility – A PLC can be easier to reprogram than rewiring several control components.

 - Potential DisAdvantages